Ara Pacis: Museum of the Ara Pacis

 The historic Fascist style building around the Altar, locally known as "teca del Morpurgo", was pulled down in 2006, and replaced by a glass and steel structure in modern style, designed by architect Richard Meier.
 The new cover building, which has been named "Ara Pacis museum", now stands on the same site as Mussolini's structure.
 This new structure is much bigger than the previous one and it is divided into multiple rooms and sections besides the main one containing the altar.

 Meier's building construction caused new arguments and criticism, after the ones which accompanied the first building construction, both from Roman inhabitants and foreign observers, probably due both to political memory tied to the pre-existing pavilion and to the visual impact of the new pavilion, which in the opinion of many is in stark contrast with surrounding historical buildings.

 Nicolai Ouroussoff, of The New York Times called the building "a contemporary expression of what can happen when an architect fetishizes his own style out of a sense of self-aggrandizement.
 Absurdly over-scale, it seems indifferent to the naked beauty of the dense and richly textured city around it."
 Former mayor Gianni Alemanno, backed in July 2008 by culture undersecretary Francesco Maria Giro, pledged to tear down the new structure.
 He later changed his stance on the building and has agreed with Mr. Meier to modifications including drastically reducing the height of the wall between an open-air space outside the museum and a busy road along the Tiber river.
 The city plans to build a wide pedestrian area along the river and run the road underneath it.
 "It's an improvement," says Meier, adding that "the reason that wall was there has to do with traffic and noise.
 Once that is eliminated, the idea of opening the piazza to the river is a good one."
-The mayor's office said Alemanno hopes to complete the project before the end of his term in 2013.
+While the mayor's office said Alemanno hoped to complete the project before the end of his term in 2013, it was suspended due to a spending review and the €1.8 million were redirected to three schools instead.
+The three schools were the Sagittario Nursery School, the Verdi Elementary School and the Salvo D'Acquisto School on Via Selinunte.